About Andya,

 While I’ve been trained by some of the best luthiers in the world, there are hundreds of ways to build an acoustic guitar.
-I have been incredibly purposeful in choosing approaches that align with my quality standards while realizing my artistic vision.
+I am incredibly purposeful in choosing approaches that culminate in the highest quality while realizing my clients artistic vision.

 The Process